Home - HomeschoolMath.net

 Grades: 4-12 McGraw Hill Education

 Students using Key to Measurement will enjoy a variety of hands-on experiences related to the English system of measurement.
 Group projects are included in addition to numerous individual activities.
-Your students will develop a good understanding of measurement topics, and have fun in the process!"

 Pricing: Individual workbooks $3.95.
 The whole sets (workbooks only): Key to fractions, decimals, measurement, metric measurement $14.95, to geometry $36.95, to algebra $38.95, to percents $10.95.